robenkleene/audio-references/ableton-live/ableton-live-recording.md

 # Ableton Live Recording

-- There's two record buttons `Arrangement Record Button` and `Session Record Button`
+- There's two record buttons `Arrangement Record Button` and `Session Record Button`, use the appropriate one

 ## Overdub